Northwich: Culture and community

-The town hosts a number of large annual festivals, including music, river and, of course, the famous Northwich Pina Colada events.
+The town hosts a number of large annual festivals, including music, river and the famous Northwich Pina Colada events.

 Since 2021, an annual Piña Colada Festival has taken place in recognition of Rupert Holmes who was born in the town and wrote "Escape (The Piña Colada Song)", released in 1979.
 The festival grew in 2022, with live music, fairground rides and old school street games among other attractions.
 Local bars, restaurants and cafés offered piña coladas alongside other tropical themed drinks and snacks.

 Northwich Memorial Hall was opened in 1960, but closed for redevelopment in 2013 to be replaced by the Memorial Court Facility; this opened in 2015.
 It hosted a range of activities, including pantomimes, music events and the Purple Cactus Comedy Club.

 The Harlequin Theatre produces six plays each year and is also the home of Northwich Folk Club, which has run continuously since 1977.

-The Regal cinema closed in 2007 and was demolished.
-A cinema in the Barons Quay development opened in 2016.
+The Regal cinema closed in 2007 and was demolished; a new cinema opened in the Barons Quay development in 2016.
 Northwich Plaza also offered a wide range of music gigs and other cultural events.

-Local newspaper, the Northwich Guardian, is published by Newsquest.
-Radio Northwich is a popular and community-focussed radio station broadcasting out of Barons Quay.

-Northwich musicians include Steve Hewitt, drummer with Placebo, which provided a song for the soundtrack to the film Cruel Intentions, and Tim Burgess from the Charlatans, a band once managed by Steve Harrison from the town's former Omega Music record store.

 Local horror author Stuart Neild's first novel, A Haunted Man, was set in the salt mines that run underneath Northwich, combining fact with supernatural fiction.
 Neild's novels featuring Northwich and other North West locations.
 A Hollywood film and television series was in development.

-The town is twinned with Dole in France.

 Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter.

 The town is served by both BBC Radio Merseyside and BBC Radio Stoke.
 Other radio stations include Capital North West & Wales, Heart North West, Smooth North West, Greatest Hits Radio Staffordshire & Cheshire, Silk Radio, and Radio Northwich, a community based local station.

 The local newspaper is the Northwich Guardian, which is published on Wednesdays.